 Students who live in Woodland Hill 9, Woodland Hill 10 or a Bryant studio (Bryant 107, 108, 109, 208, 209, or 210) may be exempt from the meal plan.
 These studio apartments have a full kitchen (oven included) in a room.
 These are the only rooms on campus with these amenities.

 What if a student has a medical or disability that requires a housing accommodation?

 Students who would like to request a housing accommodation based on a medical or disability must email Coleen Crawford and request the proper documentation.
 There are two forms to fill out—one by the student and the other by the treating physician.
-All requests for accommodations must be received no later than February 28nd at 4:30pm.
 A committee comprised of staff members from Residence Life, Health Services, and Academic Services will approve or deny student requests.
-All students will be notified by March 7.
-Students who are approved for a medical or disability accommodation are given their assignment on March 7.
+Students who are approved for a medical or disability accommodation are given their assignment.
 These students do not get to choose their assignment.
 Rather, they are administered by the Residence Life staff.
 If students are denied, they need to go through the housing selection process like everyone else.

 Can a student change roommate selections at any time?